Digital sovereignty

 Digital sovereignty in Europe: What’s the deal?

-Here’s a simplified overview of how this can happen:
+Here’s a simplified overview of what this looks like in practice:

-• European regulations and legislation must be set and followed
+• European regulations must be set and enforced locally

 Implementing these steps is no easy task, leaving many European businesses still struggling to manage and control their own data.